pranoy-ray/cubicTI/README.md

-# cubicTI
+# Cubic Trigonometric Interpolation

 This file (cubicTI.py) contains the code for trigonometric interpolation for orthogonal cubic volumes.
+This code can be easily extended to cuboids by slight modifications to the given code.

 Fast visualizations of your 3D data can be performed by using either:<br>
 a) plotvista() : Plots any 3D numpy array as a cube, with a colorbar/heatmap<br>